 (It does something to you, love.
 It can be a rare kind of torture, sometimes.
 To be understood.
-Who honestly wants understood, dear Chaplain?
+Who honestly wants understood, dear Pastor?
 Wouldn’t we really rather have our lies believed?
 Yet we know you—intimately.
 We know about the taboo statue, hidden under lock and key.
 We know the things that you’ve hidden from yourself.
 And we want to indulge your most secret desires.)

 And so we march into the brink of summer, a few brown flecks like autumn’s scouts against the green expanse, a rebel band once more and not an army.
 Birds sing their hearts out, as though to comfort us for our missing bard.
 Flowers make the most of the brief warming of the mountainside.
 Leaves soften sunlight radiating between the trees, cooling it in shades of green.
 I hear the rush of water everywhere.